WillaLee/facultyScraper/README.md

 This Go project scrapes faculty information from
 	 the [Khoury College of Computer Sciences website](https://www.khoury.northeastern.edu/about/people/) at Northeastern University.
 	  It collects details including the faculty's name, title, location, research interests, and a link to their profile.
-	  The scraped data is then saved in a CSV file for easy access.\n# Faculty Directory
+	  The scraped data is then saved in a CSV file for easy access.

+# Faculty Directory

 | Name | Position | Location | Research Interests |
 |------|-----------|-----------|-------------------|